Lackson Daniel Mudenda

 Lackson is a crazy fan of motorsport especially formula 1.
 Fun fact, he's known to get his priorities upside down when there is an F1 race live on TV, to an extent that he can shun any other event regardless of importance!
 He also occasionally blogs on his page lamdENOMICS about all pedestrian economic issues but more so about his academic journey: challenges and awesome experiences!

 First Generation Story

 Lackson D. Mudenda is a first generation son to attend Ph.D. education, let alone to attend a higher level of education abroad.
 His parents had the basic education that enabled him to have a comfortable life, as in to be able to attend school and live a somewhat normal life.
 Having witnessed the ills of poverty first hand, education was always emphasized as an important element to have in life by his mother.
 It is mostly these poverty experiences that provided him the impetus to pursue studies in economics.
-His vision is to advance the economics debate on Africa's development and thus his interests lie in Development Economics, Public Economics, and International Economics.
-His hope is that when he's done with his Ph.D. studies, he will make his mother proud and happy but also that he will be a great resource to Zambia and Africa.
+His vision is to advance the economics debate on Africa's development.
+Thus his interests lie in Development Economics, Public Economics, and International Economics.
+His hope is that when he's done with his Ph.D. studies, he will first make his mother proud and happy but also that he will be a great resource to Zambia and Africa as a whole.